Jayson Gaddis explores the mess he sees we are in when it comes to male sexuality. How did we get here and what on earth do we do?

 I was completely and utterly abandoned, as was my father by his father and on and on.
 I get that it wasn’t my Dad’s fault.
 How could he teach me anything about sex given what was taught to him by a Dad who probably never even mentioned it?
 Generations of betrayal.
 Generations of neglect and looking the other way, hoping kids would “figure it out” or innocently thinking it would take care of itself.

 So, when I think about my own son, I can see the doorway toward “letting him figure it out.”
 That door is wide open and would be easy for me to just drop the ball and keep the generations of abandonment alive.

 But I won’t do that.
 No way.
 Not in my house.
 I won’t pass the buck to other adults and expect them to deliver.
 I also refuse to let other 4, 5, 6, 7 year old boys teach my son about his sacred body.
-I refuse to let another kid shaming him while he’s naked or hard core porn be his first sexual experience.
+I refuse to let another kid shaming him while he’s naked or having hard core porn be his first sexual experience.

 I will show up for my son.
 I’m scared and excited to teach him everything about his beautiful body and its power.
 I feel inspired to train him to use his penis responsibly.
 And guess what?
 My son is 3 years old and needs information now!
 He is exploring his body right now!
 Wait until middle school?
 I don’t think so.

 Most of us men received little to no sexual training as boys.
 We simply learned from other boys.
 Our first sexual experiences were often either molestation (1 in six boys is sexually abused before age 16), experimentation with ourselves (some kind of masturbation, mostly to porn these days) or other boys (more than one-third of the sexual abuse of America’s children is committed by other minors).